the-jatin-singh/gericht-restaurant-app/README.md

 ```
 npm start
 ```
-After executing the above command, you should see a message similar to the following: sql
-Copy code
-You can now view client in the browser at http://localhost:3000
+You can now view client in the browser at http://localhost:3000.

 By following these steps, you will be able to access and view the Restaurant-App in your browser on your local machine.